FermiParadox/backend_sensors_for_seniors/README.md

 `$ uvicorn app.main:app --reload`
 in the project folder.

 You can use Postman for the requests.
-Here are my tests:
+Here are some of my tests:
 [![Run in Postman](https://run.pstmn.io/button.svg)](https://god.gw.postman.com/run-collection/17280509-661ecbc4-1f43-42b5-bf16-778620702e6a?action=collection%2Ffork&collection-url=entityId%3D17280509-661ecbc4-1f43-42b5-bf16-778620702e6a%26entityType%3Dcollection%26workspaceId%3D3add7133-82b3-4bd0-a78c-9647b717d65d)

 ### Secrets (passwords, api-keys, etc.) not stored on Git
-File with secrets is ignored on commits. (should have used env-variables)
+File with secrets is ignored on commits.
+(PS: I should have used env-variables)

 # Middlewares